 A weak garage door could buckle during a massive storm and potentially cause your roof and walls to crumble under the weight.
 Clopay’s garage doors have various WINDCODE® ratings to withstand intense wind speeds.
 You can select a product based on your area’s wind code requirements.
 Consult the WINDCODE® brochure for Florida to determine what rating you need for the weather in your region.
-A local garage door distributor can also help you find your ideal product.
+A local garage door dealer can also help you find your ideal product.

 Contact ADCO Garage Doors for Garage Door Sales and Service